Anku-yadav-001/60-Days-Evaluation-2/README.md

 3 cards per row for large screens and above
 2 cards per row for medium screens and above
 1 card per row for small screens
-Each product card should display the Title, Category, and Price, and include a More Details button that redirects to the Product Details page.
+Each product card should display the `Title`, `Category`, and `Price`, and include a `More Details` button that redirects to the Product Details page.
 Include three select buttons for sorting and filtering products:

-Sort by Price with options "Ascending" and "Descending" Filter by Category with options "Men", "Women", "Kids", and "Home Decor" The products should be rearranged based on the selected sort and filter criteria.
+`Sort by Price` with options "Ascending" and "Descending" `Filter by Category` with options "Men", "Women", "Kids", and "Home Decor" The products should be rearranged based on the selected sort and filter criteria.

 ***Bonus***: Ensure that even when the user refreshes the page, the products remain sorted and filtered correctly.
 Refer to the useSearchParams hook.